Trump administration demands Harvard give it reports of antisemitism and anti-Muslim bias amid fresh $1 billion threat

 Columbia University, on the heels of President Donald Trump’s revocation of $400 million in federal funding over campus protests, last month made policy changes in a dispute over federal funding, including restrictions on demonstrations, new disciplinary procedures and immediately reviewing its Middle East curriculum.

-The letter sent to the university April 11 was sent in error, The New York Times reported Friday.
-The letter should not have been sent and was “unauthorized,” the Times reported, citing two unnamed people familiar with the matter.
+Although it has prompted a furious response from the university, the letter sent to the university April 11 may not have been meant to be sent at that time, The New York Times reported Friday.
+It was believed inside the administration the letter first would be circulated to members of the task force, the Times reported, citing two unnamed people familiar with the matter.

-A White House official did not comment to CNN on whether the letter was sent in error but confirmed its authenticity Saturday, telling CNN the White House “stands by the letter.”
-Meanwhile, Harvard didn’t question the letter’s authenticity and noted the Trump administration has already frozen billions in federal funding to the prestigious university, among other actions, it told CNN.
+A White House official confirmed its authenticity Saturday, telling CNN the White House “stands by the letter.”
+Garber said the demands go beyond the power of the federal government, and the majority “represent direct governmental regulation of the ‘intellectual conditions’ at Harvard” rather than combating antisemitism.

 Feds’ possible overreach concerns ADL chief